microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Example of pop-up code here (Code snippet TODO (Dev))

 ## Notification types: consistent styling
-The type of the app notification can be set via the Severity property to automatically set a consistent status color and icon dependent on the criticality of the notification.
+The type of the info bar can be set via the Severity property to automatically set a consistent status color and icon dependent on the criticality of the notification.

 Preset color and icon settings are as follows:
 - Error: Red (#FDE7E9/#442726) & ErrorBadge (EEA39)